Key Takeaways

 What is the difference between uninsured and underinsured motorist coverage?

-Uninsured motorist coverage applies when the at-fault driver has no liability insurance at all.
-Underinsured motorist coverage applies when the at-fault driver has some insurance but their limits are insufficient to cover your covered damages.
-Both are part of your own auto policy and both are offered under 36 O.S. § 3636.
+Uninsured motorist coverage applies when the at-fault driver has no liability insurance.
+Underinsured motorist coverage may apply when liability coverage exists but does not compensate all covered damages.
+Both are addressed by 36 O.S. § 3636.

 How long do I have to file an uninsured or underinsured motorist claim in Oklahoma?

-Your injury claim against the at-fault driver generally follows Oklahoma's two-year personal injury deadline under 12 O.S. § 95.
+Your injury claim against the at-fault driver generally follows Oklahoma's two-year personal-injury limitations period under 12 O.S. § 95.
 A claim against your own insurer also depends on policy notice requirements, contract language, and sometimes different dispute procedures.
-Review your policy and notify your insurer promptly after any accident involving an uninsured or underinsured driver.
+Review the policy and notify the insurer promptly.

 Can I stack my uninsured and underinsured motorist coverage across multiple vehicles?